Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

 This performance was quite real and comforting, which relieved the emperor's grief, and spread to the civilians' world.

-Shadow puppets are cheap to make, and the performing stage, which includes a simple light source, a transparent screen, or scrim, is easy to obtain.
+Shadow puppets are cheap to make, and the performing stage, which includes a simple light source, a semi-transparent screen, or scrim, is easy to obtain.

-Therefore, Shadow Puppetry rapidly became popular entertainment and disseminated nationwide.
+Therefore, the shadow shows rapidly became popular entertainment and disseminated nationwide.

-The worlds that Shadow Puppetry and Puppet Show can present are magnificent, from secular daily lives to mystical lands.
+The worlds that the shows can present are magnificent, from secular daily lives to mystical lands.

 Famous historical figures